 I wrote this blog post because I’m concerned.
 My concern is not new; I just felt compelled to write about it now.
-Racism and discrimination are social constructs created to divide us, and they come from a foundation of hate.
+Race is a social construct, which is the basis of racism and discrimination.
+Therefore, racism and discrimination were created to divide us and are from a foundation of hate.
 Love is so desperately needed now, and truthfully, hate cannot exist where love is.
 Many people are very angry lately, and it appears we have lost our way.
 We need empathy, kindness, respect, and we especially need love, which are as foundational as the ability to think, see, hear, taste, and touch.
 We must do better.
 We can do better.
 I believe there is a light at the end of the tunnel, but it will take a lot of work to get there.

 In 2016, I met a White lady who works in the university where I previously worked.
 We were members of a joint committee, and then as fate would have it, we met again on another committee in the university.
 I thought it was a strange coincidence that we found ourselves on the same two committees in a large university.
 She spoke to me first, and I reciprocated; we had a friendly exchange.
 I thought it would be nice to connect with a peer in the university who would be a potential ally.

 We had lunch on occasion during work hours, and our conversations were interesting for the most part.
 My work acquaintance learned about my family, and I learned about hers.
 Overall, I thought she was a nice person and thought I had someone to connect with at the university until a few red flags began to show.

 The First Red Flag

 One day, we were on a bus trip going to an off-site meeting.
 The off-site meeting took place during the time that the former president was on his campaign trail.
 Somehow, he became a topic of conversation, and I was stunned to discover that she supported him and that we didn’t share the same viewpoint concerning our political values.